jerrywardlow/p4conference/README.md

 large data set returned by the query.
 Carefully considering the response when constructing our query to minimize the returned set before post-processing is a necessity in these cases..

+**Task 4: Add a Task**

+Implementing the "Featured Speaker" functionality was accomplished through the definition of a new endpoint `getFeaturedSpeaker` as well as modifcation of the `createSession` endpoint.
+During the creation of a new session, a check is made on the speaker to see if their number of sessions is greater than one, per project guidelines.
+If so, a new memcache entry is made which contains the name of the speaker as well as the names of all sessions they are associated with.